vedangj044/blog.drogue.io/content/2020-08-24-wifi-offload.md

 As we discussed in our last post, this involves some board-specific setup, where we:

 * get the transmit and receive pins, and convince our F401RE that we want to use them for USART communication.
-* get our pins which are connected to the ESP's _enable_ and _reset_ pins, and convince our F401RE that we want to be able to push the high or pull them low.
+* get our pins which are connected to the ESP's _enable_ and _reset_ pins, and convince our F401RE that we want to be able to push them high or pull them low.
 * use some of those pins to setup a `Serial` port for USART6 running at 115,200bps.
 * enable notifications for the RXNE (receive register _not empty_; data is ready for us) interrupt.
 * and then split the serial port into 2 halfs: transmit and receive.